 - Sold out soon

-Add special mentions to Black Friday and Cyber Monday in the product descriptions to signpost their relevancy to the shopper.
+Add special mentions to Black Friday and Cyber Monday in the product descriptions to signpost their relevance to the shopper.

 If you’re stocking products from any well-known brands, make sure the brand names appear in a prominent position – this doesn’t just improve your organic rankings (which equals more traffic and so more sales), it also adds credibility to your store and makes customers more likely to become repeat shoppers.